WildernessLabs/Documentation/docs/Meadow/Getting_Started/Deploying_Meadow/DFU/index.md

 subtitle: Flashing the Meadow with the latest OS via Device Firmware Upgrade (DFU).
 ---

 **NOTE** Steps to update Meadow OS have changed!
-Please review the steps carefully before updating to beta 3.12.
+Please review the steps carefully before updating to beta 4.x.

 When you receive your Meadow board, it will need to have the latest Meadow.OS uploaded, or _flashed_, to it.
 To do this, you'll need to:

- 1. Download the latest [Meadow.OS](http://wldrn.es/latestmeadowos) files.
+ 1. [Download the latest binaries](http://developer.wildernesslabs.co/Meadow/Getting_Started/Downloads/) including the OS, CLI and Network binaries.
  2. Put the device into Device Firmware Upgrade (DFU) mode.
  3. Upload the files to the device.

-Alternatively, you can follow this step by step guide for both macOS and Windows:
+You can follow this detailed step by step guide for both macOS and Windows:

 ## Step 1: Install dfu-util